ronakupadhyaya/Horizons-week-07/day1/hohoho/README.md

   - Live reloading can be a bit finicky ¯\\\_(ツ)\_/¯ so if you aren't seeing your changes try manual reloading

-**Note:** If you are having **connection issues**, try publishing and then normally connecting again
+**Note:** If you are having **connection issues**... (in order)
+  - Make sure you don't have duplicate apps open in the background of your phone
-  - Still doesn't work?
-Move on and try again in a few minutes
+  - Move on and try again in a couple minutes
+  - Try publishing and then normally connecting again
+  - Press restart and/or restarting expo itself
   - Still nothing?
-Ask for help in the queue and keep trying every now and then
+Ignore the urge to flip any tables and ask for help in the queue + keep trying every now and then

 ## Part 1.
 Registration